cogini/elixir-deploy-template/README.md

 # deploy-template

-This is a turn-key example app which shows how to deploy Elixir app based on this [best practices for deploying elixir apps](https://www.cogini.com/blog/best-practices-for-deploying-elixir-apps/) blog post.
+This is a turn-key example app which shows how to deploy a Phoenix app based on this [best practices for deploying elixir apps](https://www.cogini.com/blog/best-practices-for-deploying-elixir-apps/) blog post.